SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

  ("analfabet*" OR "analphabet*" OR "innumeracy" OR "innumerate*") OR
 (
-("illitera*") NEAR/10 (“read” OR “reading” OR “mathematic*” OR “math” OR “maths” OR “numeracy” OR “numerate”) )
+("illitera*") NEAR/10 ("read" OR "reading" OR "mathematic*" OR "math" OR "maths" OR "numeracy" OR "numerate") )
 )
 ```